 Go to appointments check your pacemaker

-Anyway, if you do not feel well, contact your doctor.
+If you do not feel well, contact your doctor

 You can still use: